OneCricketeer/docker-supervisor/README.md

 | `childlogdir` | `/var/log/supervisor/` |
 | `[include]` | `/etc/supervisord.d/*.conf` |

-To add custom supervisor configurations to this container, mount the volume for your `.conf` into `/etc/supervisord.d/`.
+To add additional supervisor configurations to this container, mount the volume for your `.conf` into `/etc/supervisord.d/`.

+To add your own `supervisord.conf`, mount the volume at `/etc/supervisord.conf`.